 EasyReaders.org (for ebooks) | NativeSpeakerTeachers.com (for one-to-one lessons)

-What if you write to me or Lucia on Monday asking for the 20% discount on your online lessons??
+What if you write to me or our teaching admin team on Saturday asking for the 20% discount on your online lessons??

 Sorry, no can do, we’ll explain.